mohan-barathi/CarND_Project_5/README.md

 ## Project : Extended Kalman Filter Project
 ### Term : 1, Project : 5

-In this project you we utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project we utilize Extended Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 ![dataset1_result](./Docs/EKF_Dataset_1.PNG)